 - dealer endorsement signature or business stamp (identical to the name of the front on the check)

 - borrower's signature and, if applicable, the co-borrower's/guarantor's signature

 For more information, please see our Dealer Instructions.

 When will my first payment be due?

-Your first payment due date will be between 30 to 60 days from when the loan is finalized.
-Please refer to your Promissory Note for your due date.
+Your first payment will be due between 30 and 60 days from when the loan is finalized.
+You’ll find your first due date on your Promissory Note—or loan contract.

 How can I set up automatic payments to my auto loan?